Now accepting applications for Summer 2024!

 A typical summer internship lasts 8 to 10 weeks with a minimum requirement of 8 weeks.
 The internship begins in late May or early June and ends in August or September, but exact dates depend on the student's and the mentor's schedules.

-*U.S. permanent residents must be attending or accepted into institutions in the US.
+*U.S. permanent residents must be attending or accepted into institutions in the U.S.

 After submitting your application, you should identify and contact investigators and/or postdoctoral fellows whose work interests you.
-Find a list of DCEG Principal Investigators and their research interests.
+Find a list of DCEG investigators and their research interests.
 Once you have identified someone of interest and learned enough about what they are working on, you can send a direct email to them describing why you want to work with them and how you would be a good addition to their group.
 For more advice watch the NIH SIP video on applying to the summer program.

 How to Apply